-Class A shares are sold with a maximum initial sales charge of 5.00%.
+Class A shares are sold with a maximum initial sales charge of 2.25%.
 Class C shares are sold at NAV without any initial sales charges and with a 1.00% CDSC on shares redeemed within 12 months of purchase.
-Class I, Class NAV, and Class R6 shares of each fund, as applicable, are sold at NAV without any initial sales charges or CDSCs.
-The following tables show the maximum offering price per share of each class of each fund using the fund's relevant NAV as of March 31, 2021.
+Class I and Class R6 shares of the fund, as applicable, are sold at NAV without any initial sales charges or CDSCs.